edgexfoundry/edgex-compose/compose-builder/README.md

 - **add-security.yml**
     Security **extending** compose file.
 Adds the additional security services and configuration of services so that all the services are running in the secure configuration.
 - **add-secure-redis-messagebus.yml**
     Secure Redis MessageBus **extending** compose file.
-Adds the additional security configuration for when Redis is used as MessageBus in secure mode so Kuiper can connect to the secure MesssageBus.
+Adds the additional security configuration for when Redis is used as MessageBus in secure mode so Kuiper can connect to the secure MessageBus.
+- **add-delayed-start-services.yml**
+    Secure delayed start services **extending** compose file.
+Adds additional delayed start services based on spire/spiffe implementation to provide the secret store token on the runtime secure configuration.
 - **add-device-bacnet.yml**
     Device Service **extending** compose file, which adds the **Device Bacnet**  service.
 - **add-device-camera.yml**